 Gohenry debit card review

-The Gohenry debit card helps teach your child how to manage money while giving you access and control on their allowance and spending.
-But it requires an unavoidable monthly fee and you can’t add your spouse as a secondary user.
+The Gohenry debit card has standard features that help teach your child how to manage money while giving you access and control on their allowance and spending.
+But you can’t add your spouse as a secondary user and there’s an unavoidable $3.99 monthly fee per child — unlike other cards that have a flat fee for the whole family.

 Signature transaction fee